 Nina Foch finally cracked the code.
 She teaches you how an actor thinks and how to speak to them, in their language.

-She teaches you how to breakdown a screenplay in a way I’ve never heard of before.
-Nina show you how to understand the intention of the characters in every scene.
+She teaches you how to break down a screenplay in a way I’ve never heard of before.
+Nina shows you how to understand the intention of the characters in every scene.

 These teachings are for both filmmakers and actors.
-Actors in the class gain a much better understand of how to understand character and communicate better with directors.
+Actors in the class gain a much better understanding of how to understand character and communicate better with directors.

-Take a listen to a few of here former students:
+Take a listen to a few of her former students: